frankyeh/DSI-Studio-Website/doc/how_to_analyze_dmri.md

 3. If needed, use **[Slices][Insert Other Images]** to add registered measurements such as DKI, NODDI, PET, or other NIFTI data.
 4. Use **[Regions][Statistics]** to obtain diffusion or other image measurements from the selected regions.

-For population/template-space region analysis, [create a `.dz` connectometry database](/doc/gui_cx.html) from the subjects and open the database in Step T3.
+For population/template-space region analysis, [create a `.dz` connectometry database](/doc/gui_cx.html) from QSDR FIB files reconstructed into the same template space and resolution, then open the database in Step T3.
 Regions used with a population database should be defined in the corresponding template space.

 ## Tractometry